kapawlak/temp_lab_host/Courses/6/CL/xlab3.md

 ::::::Activity (tables|Preparing Our Calculations)

 **Instructions:**
 For [](#Activity-determine-wavelength), we will need **two tables** to record the data for measuring the distance to the various maxima, one table for the $0.08\text{ mm}$ slit width and the other for the $0.04\text{ mm}$.
-It is faster to make one table, fill in the functions, and then copy it and we advise doing it this way.
+It is faster to make one table, fill in the functions, and then copy it.
+We advise doing it this way.

 1. Create a table similar to the one below, but with proper units and all the properties of a [Good Table](?linkfile=FAQ#QHowdoIreceivefullcreditonatableinmylabreport)
 2. Include cells above or below the table that will hold your measurements of $D$ and $d$